 How to prevent infections from a tick bite

-Lyme disease is the most common tick-borne illness in the world, but there are many more tick-borne diseases that scientists have identified and that you should be aware of, like:
+Lyme disease is the most common tick-borne illness in Europe and the Americas, but there are many more tick-borne diseases that scientists have identified and that you should be aware of:

 - Rocky mountain spotted fever

 Some tick diseases such as babesiosis and anaplasmosis are more prevalent in the northeastern and midwestern United States than other parts of the world.
 Rocky Mountain spotted fever is common in the western U.S. as well as Central and South America.

 Powassan encephalitis, though rare, is one of the most serious tick-borne diseases.